slepher/elixirdo/README.md

   applicative:ap(applicativeA, applicativeB)
-  type could be determined by applicativeA or applicativeB if both of then is undetermined typeclass instances, returns undetermined typeclass instance
+  type could be determined by applicativeA or applicativeB if both of then is undetermined typeclass instances, returns undetermined typeclass instance monad:bind(monadA, fun(A) -> monadB end) type cloud not be determined by monadB in fun(A) -> monadB end could only be determined by monadA

 ## default impl

 ## user def operator